AkarshKumarM05/netflix-india-financial-model-dcf-valuation/README.md

 </p>

 > A comprehensive 3-statement financial model and DCF valuation of **Netflix Entertainment Services India LLP**, analyzing the growth trajectory, content strategy, and long-term fair value in one of the world's fastest-growing OTT markets from MCA filing sourced from Tofler.
+>
+> ⚠️ **Model Version Note:** The Excel file in `/model/` is the definitive version (v2, corrected).
+The PDF report in `/reports/` reflects an earlier iteration — refer to the Excel for all final figures.

 📌 <span style="color:#E50914">Table of Contents</span>
 --------------------